 - Start with the course fee and subtract the ancillary fees and the material fee (where applicable).
 The material fee will be stated in a note following the course description.
 Please note that all Business courses are subject to a $2.00 ($0.50 for ITM students) material fee even though this is not noted in individual course descriptions.
 The result is the regular tuition fee.

 - Multiply this amount by three (3), and the result is the tuition portion of the international fee.

 - Once the tuition portion is calculated, add back the ancillary fees and the material fee, where applicable.
 The result is the total international fee payable for your course.
-(Non-Tuition Related Fees and Service Charges provides more information about ancillary and material fees.)
+(Visit Non-Tuition Related Fees and Service Charges for more information about ancillary and material fees.)